-However, for some people beginning ketosis can be a little tricky.
-There’s a short transition period when your body’s fuel source switches from carbs to fat.
-During this time some people experience unwanted effects which are known as “keto flu.”
+However, for some people who are just getting started, ketosis can be a little tricky.
+There’s a short transition period where your body’s fuel source switches from carbs to fat.
+During this time, some people experience unwanted effects which are collectively known as “keto flu.”

 The most common symptoms of keto flu are: